 If you judge someone wrongly the judgment comes back to you.
 It seems simple but it is not.
 Here is an example.

 A young woman leaves her husband of 8 years.
 This couple had been leaders of young marrieds, well respected in the church, and the predictable reaction was that she sinned by leaving.
 Here is what the members did not know:

 2. He had brought venereal disease into the home and she was infected.

-3. He had no intention of changing and said so!
+3. He had no intention of changing his lifestyle and said so!

 What would you have done?

 The church had no knowledge of these sins and it is not the responsibility of the wife to confess her husband’s sins, nor is she expected to discipline him.
 The Bible is clear on that point.
 If she had stayed she would become an enabler of sin.
 If the church did not discipline him, the church becomes an enabler of sin.

 He was charming, much loved and believed when he played the victim.
 He also was a thither and the church fathers did not want to challenge a big donor.
 Churches are charged by God with the discipline of its members.
 How often does this happen?

 Now the rest of the story.
 The church members judged the woman as not submitted and in error.
 They called her a bad wife and she became the subject for gossip.
 Where is their judgment?